FedDAF: Federated Domain Adaptation Using Model Functional Distance: Introduction

 Centralized training of deep neural networks has shown promising results in terms of model generalization on unseen data.
 However, this approach often requires a large amount of data, which may not always be available.
 Collecting sufficient training samples from other sources can be challenging due to financial constraints and privacy concerns.
 For instance, training a predictive model for breast cancer diagnosis faces significant challenges in obtaining enough annotated data.
 Manual annotation of medical data requires expert involvement, which can be both costly and time-consuming.
 Additionally, not all hospitals may have a sufficient volume of patient data, requiring the collection of data from other institutions for centralized training.
 Sharing data across hospitals, however, raises privacy concerns.

-Federated learning (FL) ~\cite{McMahanaistats2017} presents a promising solution to these challenges by enabling collaborative training of a global model using locally trained models from different sources or clients, without the need to transfer raw data to a central server.
+Federated learning (FL) \citep{McMahanaistats2017} presents a promising solution to these challenges by enabling collaborative training of a global model using locally trained models from different sources or clients, without the need to transfer raw data to a central server.
 This approach helps maintain data privacy.
-However, despite FL's ability to preserve privacy, the generalization of the global model can be compromised due to domain shifts between the training data across different clients ~\cite{FL_survey_HuangYSWLDY24,Zhao2018}.

-This issue arises from drift in local models ~\cite{Karimireddyicml2020,Gaocvf2022} caused by inconsistencies in objectives across clients ~\cite{Wangneurips2020,Licvpr2021,KairouzMABBBBCC21}.
-As a result, the aggregated local models (i.e., the global model) may converge to a suboptimal solution, which does not align with the global objective (the average objective across all sources), leading to poor generalization on certain clients \cite{Liiclr2020,Fallahcorr2020,Tancorr2021}.
+However, despite FL's ability to preserve privacy, the generalization of the global model can be compromised due to domain shift between the training data across different clients \citep{FL_survey_HuangYSWLDY24,Zhao2018}.
+This issue arises from drift in local models \citep{Karimireddyicml2020,Gaocvf2022} caused by inconsistencies in objectives across clients \citep{Wangneurips2020,Licvpr2021,KairouzMABBBBCC21}.
+As a result, the aggregated local models (i.e., the global model) may converge to a suboptimal solution, which does not align with the global objective (the average objective across all sources), leading to poor generalization on certain clients \citep{Liiclr2020,Fallahcorr2020,Tancorr2021}.
 For example, domain divergence in breast cancer data across hospitals can occur due to variations in patient demographics, disease progression, and imaging techniques.

-Existing methods address domain divergence through personalized federated learning (PFL) \cite{Fallahcorr2020,Wuieee2022,DinhTN20NeurIPS,li2021ditto,zhang2023fedcr,liu2023feddwa,zhang2020personalized,xu2023personalized}, which aims to customize each local model rather than maintaining a single global model.
-However, current PFL methods often require substantial amounts of labeled data to train these personalized models, which can be difficult for clients with limited labeled samples \cite{Jiang2024FedGP}.
+Critically, a hospital joining such a federation rarely has a large labeled dataset available from day one, the labeled cases accumulate over time, and any adaptation method deployed at onboarding must work with only the small initial set.
+This is the deployment constraint our scarcity experiments (Section~\ref{subsec:dataset}, target-label proportions as low as $5\%$) are designed to reflect.